How to Get Married in The USA as a Foreigner

 During the entire process, you must maintain a valid immigration status if your intended spouse is a green card holder.
 This means you must have a valid visa like a work or student visa that is valid for up to 2 years and 6 months after filing for the USA green card.
 However, if your intended spouse is a US citizen and you entered the USA legally on a visa but fell out of status, it can be forgiven during the adjustment of status process.

-- I am a Foreign National and I am in The USA but my American Fiancé(e) Isn’t
+I am a foreign national, and I am in the USA, but my American Fiancé(e) isn’t

 In this case, you have two options: